sodadata/docs/soda-agent/deploy.md

 ### System requirements

-* Kubernetes cluster size and capacity: 2 CPU and 2GB of RAM.
+Kubernetes cluster size and capacity: 2 CPU and 2GB of RAM.
 In general, this is sufficient to run up to six scans in parallel.

-* Scan performance may vary according to the workload, or the number of scans running in parallel.
+Scan performance may vary according to the workload, or the number of scans running in parallel.
 To improve performance for larger workloads, consider fine-tuning the cluster size using the `resources` parameter for the `agent-orchestrator` and `soda.scanlauncher.resources` for the `scan-launcher`.
 Adding more resources to the `scan-launcher` can improve scan times by as much as 30%.
+Be aware that allocating too many resources may be costly relative to the small benefit of improved scan times.

-* Be aware that allocating too many resources may be costly relative to the small benefit of improved scan times.
+{% include agent-resources.md %}

 <!--
 ## Create an AKS cluster